temporalio/sdk-python/README.md

 cd sdk-python
 ```

-Use `poetry` to install the dependencies with `--no-root` to not install this package:
+Use `poetry` to install the dependencies with `--no-root` to not install this package (because we still need to build
+it):

 ```bash
 poetry install --no-root